The following document contains guidance and suggested language to help journalists cover Palestine/Israel in a clear, accurate, and fair manner.

 The correct description of the West Bank, East Jerusalem, and Gaza, is “occupied Palestinian territories,” “Palestinian territories occupied by Israel,” “occupied Palestinian West Bank,” etc. Avoid terms like “disputed lands,” “Israeli-controlled lands,” “land Palestinians claim,” “contested neighborhood/land,” etc.

-• As noted by the International Court of Justice in its 2004 advisory opinion declaring Israel’s West Bank wall and settlement enterprise illegal, “In the 1967 armed conflict, Israeli forces occupied all the territories [West Bank, East Jerusalem, and Gaza] which had constituted Palestine under British Mandate… All these territories (including East Jerusalem) remain occupied territories and Israel has continued to have the status of occupying Power.”
+- As noted by the International Court of Justice in its 2004 advisory opinion declaring Israel’s West Bank wall and settlement enterprise illegal, “In the 1967 armed conflict, Israeli forces occupied all the territories [West Bank, East Jerusalem, and Gaza] which had constituted Palestine under British Mandate… All these territories (including East Jerusalem) remain occupied territories and Israel has continued to have the status of occupying Power.”
+In July 2024, the ICJ ruled that Israel’s military occupation of the West Bank, East Jerusalem, and Gaza, is illegal under international law.

 The correct description of Israeli colonies built on occupied Palestinian land is “Jewish/Israeli settlement” or “colony.”
 Avoid referring to settlements as “communities,” “neighborhoods,” etc.